Acupuncture and Chiropractic Treatments & Functional Exams for Dogs and Cats

 Of course, there are always exceptions to the rule.
 There has been an increasing number of veterinarians using Acupuncture and other holistic therapies (including Chiropractic) in the United States since the 1960’s, the same time that many American’s began seeking alternative answers.

-These pioneers, among others, use Traditional Chinese Veterinary Medicine to its fullest potential to treat constitutional issues and internal medicine and endocrine problems.
-These pioneers and experts can use Traditional Chinese Veterinary Medicine to treat almost anything.
+These pioneers, among others, use Traditional Chinese Veterinary Medicine to its fullest potential to treat Constitutional issues and internal medicine and endocrine problems.
+These pioneers and experts can use Traditional Chinese Veterinary Medicine and/or Veterinary Spinal Manipulation to treat almost anything.
 And lucky for us, they are happy to share this gift with those of us who are willing to learn!